Section Three

 https://www.friendsofhopewellfurn.org/

 Mark Bird, owner and ironmaster of Hopewell Furnace, also served as both Militia Colonel and as a Deputy Quartermaster General.
-However, his most valuable contribution to the war effort was in the production of 115 cannon for the Continental Navy and shot and shell for both the army and navy, including mortar shells used to help win the battle at Yorktown.
+However, his most valuable contribution to the war effort was in the production of 115 cannons for the Continental Navy and shot and shell for both the army and navy, including mortar shells used to help win the battle at Yorktown.

 “REDCOATS” – A Short Film

-Set in the Brandywine countryside, REDCOATS tells a fictitious, but very possible story of three Redcoats who pillage the home of a woman, her daughter and two grandchildren who have been left behind during the Revolutionary War, and get far more than they bargained for.
+Set in the Brandywine countryside, REDCOATS tells a fictitious, but very possible story of three Redcoats who pillage the home of a woman, her daughter, and two grandchildren who have been left behind during the Revolutionary War, and get far more than they bargained for.
 Now you, too, can view the film online.

 Chester County Planning Commission Philadelphia Campaign Videos